-Skated on Flat Track, Road, and Banked Track.
-Shall be raced as Heats, Semi Finals, and Finals with the winners and the next fastest skaters progressing to make up the required numbers.
+Skated on Flat Track only, shall be raced as Heats, Semi Finals, and Finals with the winners and the next fastest skaters progressing to make up the required numbers.
 Places on the line will be decided by ballot.
-Track width and the number of entrants will determine the need for Semi Finals and Finals.
+Track width and the number of skaters will determine the need for Semi Finals and Finals.

-e) 500 Metres

-Flat Track
+f) 500 Metres Flat Track